Novimatrem/haiku-themes-linux/README.md

 # Disclaimer
-If you own content mirrored in this repo, and wish for the content to be removed, please contact me at TheNovimatrem@protonmail.ch specifying which files, with proof of ownership, and it will be taken care of within 18 hours.
+If you own content mirrored in this repo, and wish for the content to be removed, please contact me at TheNovimatrem@protonmail.ch specifying which files, with proof of ownership, and it will be taken care of as soon as possible.